 Run the Modal Analysis

-In the animation, view check how the system is experiencing vibration.
+In the animation, view and check how the system is experiencing vibration.
 Accordingly, provide support.
 Normally guide and line stop support with zero gaps will be required to arrest the vibration frequencies.
 Accordingly, provide support.
-Sometimes hold down supports will be required.
-So, each time in the animation view find out the location where the system is vibrating and provide support near to it.
-In most of the cases, the vibration occurs
+Sometimes hold-down supports will be required.
+So, each time in the animation view find out the location where the system is vibrating and provide support near it.
+In most cases, the vibration occurs

 - Long unsupported pipe spans

 - Long pipe runs where guide support is not provided

 - Straight lengths of pipe without line stops